padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

 Repeat the steps to collect reference samples for the other cover types.
-Hint, in the true colour image, forest pixels are usually dark green with rough texture, while farmlands are bright/smooth green patchwork.
+Hint, in the true colour image, forest pixels are usually dark green with rough texture, while farmlands are bright, smooth green patchwork.

 The clearedland, burntland, and mines can be spectrally similar if using true colour images.
 Thus, it is advisable to display the image as a false colour, combining band 12 (SWIR), band 8 (NIR) and band 4 (Red) to accentuate burnt-land and bare-land.